La Renga (album)

-La Renga is a 1998 album by the band La Renga.
+La Renga is a 1998 album by Argentine hard rock band La Renga.
 It contains the band's hits "El Revelde" and "El Twist del Pibe".
 The album does not have a name but the fans gave it the name of the band.
 The band members called it "the album of the star", because it has a big white star on the front cover.
 It achieved 3× platinum in Argentina for sales in excess of 180,000 copies.

 Since this record, all the albums will come with special packages: cardboard, box sets, etc.